 • Rainfall intensity, duration, and frequency

-• Water demand in that area
+• Water demand in the area

-• Government regulations
+• Government policies and building regulations

 Famous Rainwater Harvesting Project